9 Comforting Bible Verses For When You Lose a Pet

 The wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together; and a little child will lead them.
 The cow will feed with the bear, their young will lie down together, and the lion will eat straw like the ox.
 The infant will play near the cobra's den, and the young child will put its hand into the viper's nest.
 They will neither harm nor destroy on all my holy mountain, for the earth will be filled with the knowledge of the Lord as the waters cover the sea.

-Bible Verses About Pets in Heaven
+3 Bible Verses That Prove Pets Do Go to Heaven

 Genesis 1:30

-And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground-everything that has the breath of life in it-I give every green plant for food.
+And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground —everything that has the breath of life in it — I give every green plant for food.
 And it was so.

 Revelation 5:13